rdiess/LAMP/lampArticle.md

 <br />
-If MySQL has been integrated succesfully, the output should contain a section like this:
+If MySQL has been integrated succesfully, your output should contain a section like this:

 <br />